-A final issue to interpret gender differences in labour demand shocks during the Great recession is how much the polarization of employment reflected between or within industry variations.
-As documented by Goos, Manning and Salomons (2014) and Harrigan et al. (2016), the polarization of employment has both a within and between industry component.
+As documented by Goos, Manning and Salomons (2014) and Harrigan et al. (2016), the polarization of employment has both a within- and between-industry component.
 Clearly, employment losses were concentrated in particular industries during the Great recession: Table 7 shows that in most countries, employment in the manufacturing sector in Europe declined to a much greater extent than in the US.
-Also, in the construction sector, more than half of the jobs were destroyed in Spain, Greece, Ireland and Portugal.
+Additionally, in the construction sector, more than half of the jobs were destroyed in Spain, Greece, Ireland and Portugal.
 Unsurprisingly, the most intense job polarizations are also observed in these countries.
-Using simple (unreported) decomposition exercises, we find that the recomposition of employment across industries explain about half of the polarization of employment across occupations during the Great recession.